-Horizontal or vertical print direction?
+Horizontal or vertical print direction? yes

-What is the space between the repeat if random?
+What is the space between the repeat if random? yes

-If registered spot, registered screen, or process print
+If registered spot, registered screen, or process print NO, but until amazing print goes live, could be ckbox w/out validations?

 How many inches from the bottom of bag does the artwork start?